therealtimetourist/12-bamazon/README.md

 # bamazon
 UCF Coding Bootcamp command line MySQL assignment

+if you would like to recreate the sample database used in this project, use the bamazon.sql file in the workbench directory.

 This project has two parts:

 a) node bamazonCustomer.js: The customer-facing UI for ordering products out of the database.